Congratulations—you made it!

 Having walked over 3,000 clients through this journey over the last 25+ years, I want to prepare you for what happens next.
-Here are three things you should expect now that your reverse mortgage has closed:

 1. Loan Review and Disbursement